cortext/geoclust/README.md

 * Add the jar libraries found into the folder external-libs.
 * Run the java class InterfaceBD.
 At this point the database should be installed on the machine the program will be used.

+CSV file format :
+To use the csv file you must follow the next format :

+Article id, article year, latitude, longitude.

+Article id : a unic number to identify the article.
+Article year : If the article year does not exist or if you do not want tu use it you should introduce 0 Latitude : this field is request.
+Longitude : this field is request.

 Ester, M., Kriegel, H.-P., & Sander, J. (1996).
 A density-based algorithm for discovering clusters in large spatial databases with noise.
 In S. Evangelos, J. Han, & U. M. Fayyad (Eds.), 2nd International Conference on Knowledge Discovery and Data Mining (KDD-96) (pp. 226–231).
 AAAI Press.
 Karypis, G., Han, E.-H., & Kumar, V. (1999).
 Chameleon: Hierarchical clustering using dynamic modeling.
 IEEE Computer, 32(8), 68–75.